gregnordin/notes_to_self/Blender/notes-Blender.md

 What I've learned:

+- For P-BSDF and T-BSDF put through a Mix Shader (with texture image):
     - Mix Shader Fac controls the ultimate transparency when P-BSDF Alpha &rarr; 1.0.
     - Show Backface does exactly what it says.
 When checked, Backface Culling removes backface so it looks the same as if Show Backface is unchecked.
+- For P-BSDF with texture image:
+    - Varying Alpha changes the overall transparency of the object
+    - Absolutely turn off Show Backface!
+- For P-BSDF with manually set Base Color (no texture image):
+    - Varying Alpha changes the overall transparency of the object
+    - Absolutely turn off Show Backface!
+    - **So, same as if use a texture image**